Adding another layer? A future for clothing in heat demand reduction and decarbonisation

 Changing Use of the Internet at Home: Important global implications for energy demand

-This project is part of the DEMAND Centre research programme and is designed to better understand an area of significant energy consumption undergoing ‘rapid’ contemporary change: the use of IT within the home.
+This project was part of the DEMAND Centre research programme and was designed to better understand an area of significant energy consumption undergoing ‘rapid’ contemporary change: the use of IT within the home.
 Whilst most households in the UK, as in many other developed countries, have had broadband internet access for over a decade, the nature of internet use continues to change.
 This is evident in the types of devices used to access the internet and their levels of ownership: shifting from 1 or 2 desktop PCs per household, to multiple, individually owned and mobile devices like smartphones, tablets and laptops.
 At the same time, levels of internet traffic to and from households has boomed.

 These changes have implications for the energy consumed at home and globally across the internet.
 Digital consumer electronics, including TVs (which are increasingly connected to the internet) consume a significant share of non-heating-related electricity in UK homes (about 35% in 2015, according to official government statistics).
 Whilst growth in the electricity used by internet-connected, and other information, technologies within the home has abated in recent years, the electricity consumed by the internet beyond the home continues to grow.